brittanymosby/EdD_DataScience/index.md

 ## Welcome to Data Science, Spring 2021

 Make sure you check this page frequently for the most up-to-date files to use for both async and assignments.
-Over the course of the term code may be optimized or corrected, so please alert me if you’re going to be working ahead.
-If you work ahead and then things change, _you will be responsible for updating your work._
+Over the course of the term code may be optimized or corrected, so please alert me if you’re going to be working ahead. (_If you do work ahead, you will be responsible for updating your work if the assignments are updated._)

 ### Async .Rmd Files